stefholbrook/articulate-dev/readme.md

 ## Get Started

-* Pull down the code: `git clone git@github.com:stefholbrook/articulate-dev.git`
+* Pull down the code: `git clone git@github.com:stefholbrook/articulate-dev.git` and get all the packages with `npm install`

 * Get it running 🏍 `npm start`